 Individual psychotherapy with teens

 Engaging in psychotherapy with teenagers is a tremendously fulfilling aspect of my practice.
-I am fortunate in that I am deeply connected to several areas of life that are so impactful for teenagers, like technology, video games, social media, and many others.
+I am fortunate in that I am deeply connected to several areas of life that are impactful for teenagers, like technology, video games, social media, and many others.
 This familiarity stems from both my personal interests and my clinical research experience.
 I strive to understand the ever-evolving landscape that teenagers have to navigate.
-I use this understanding to try and develop a connection and rapport that will act as a foundation for positive therapeutic change.
+I use this understanding to develop a connection that will act as a foundation for positive therapeutic change.

 In addition to working with teens, I am also very passionate about working with their parents or caregivers.
 It is so often the case that relationships between parents and their teens can be fundamentally improved when communication is worked on.
 I offer conjoint sessions with teens and their parents if it is likely to aid their treatment.

 Although I have extensive experience working with teens, I am not the right fit for all teens.
-Like adults, teens have incredibly complex, nuanced experiences, and it is critical that they work with someone who is not only able to connect with them effectively, but who has the clinical training and experience to best help them with their particular difficulties.
+Like adults, teens have incredibly complex, nuanced experiences, and it is critical that they work with someone who is not only able to connect with them effectively, but who has the clinical training and experience to best help them reach their goals.
 Contact me and we can determine if I'm a good fit for you or your teen.

 In my practice, I do not engage in psychotherapy with teens who do not want to participate.
 It is not in alignment with my training and style, and I also believe it could do more harm than good, both financially and in terms of the teen's mental health.
 That being said, if you are the parent or caregiver of a teen who is resistant to therapy, please see my section on parent and caregiver support below.